joelouthan/Theologicus/src/romans/romans12-02.md

 Now, we a mind by God, you can discern what is good, pleasing and the perfect will of God.
 And then you get to go do those things.

 Praise be to God.
 He has it all figured out.
 Just be in him and worship him today.

+[^AI]: At the sake of making this publication dated, I stand by this statement.
+AI cannot writes its own code--it has been programmed by a human author to pull the necessary data to piecemeal a functioning bit of code.